Brokerage Responsibility and Agency Management Study Guide for the Real Estate License Exam

 Exclusive-Right-to-Sell

 In this listing, a seller hires exclusively one broker to represent the sale of their property.
-While the owner retains the rights to sell the property without the help of that broker, they will owe a fee to that broker, regardless of who makes the sale.
+Previously, the owner retained the rights to sell the property without the help of that broker, but they would still owe a fee to that broker, regardless of who made the sale.
+However, due to the August 2024 changes made by the National Association of Realtors (NAR), it is crucial that commission terms are clearly outlined in buyer representation agreements, as buyers may now be directly responsible for paying their agents.

 Option Listing